Joaco1908/IOCScanner/README.md

   - File hashes (MD5, SHA1, SHA256)
   - Suspicious file names
   - File size value
-- Works entirely offline (except for IP/email reputation check email dns resolver)
+- only `ioc_scanner.py` is fully offline; IP/email reputation checks require internet access

 ---

 ## 🚀 How to Use

-ThreatKit is divided into three modules.
+ThreatKit is divided into four modules.
 You can run each one independently depending on your task.

 🧩 1.
 Generate IoCs – ioc_generator.py
 Use this module to create or validate IoC entries and store them in a JSON file. <br>